Create a phprc file via FTP

 Overview

-Every installation of PHP comes with default settings which are usually fine for most websites.
-Occasionally, the needs of a website make it necessary to adjust these PHP settings.
-Creating a php.ini (phprc) file is the solution to adjust the PHP settings for your website.
+Every installation of PHP comes with default settings that function well for most websites.
+However, in some situations, it may be necessary to adjust these settings to suit a specific website's needs.
+This can be accomplished by creating and customizing a php.ini (phprc) file to adjust the PHP settings.

-You can create a phprc file using an FTP client, or by logging into the server via SSH, however creating a phprc file is easier using an FTP client.
-This article uses Filezilla as the FTP client.
+You can create a phprc file using an FTP client, or for more advanced users, by logging into the server via SSH.

 2. Confirm that you’re in your user's directory.